dpsiu/Shopping-Cart/README.md

 - Create a curated mobile UX
 - Create a light/Dark mode
 - Implement a Filter feature to search by categories such as "tops, bottoms, accessories" etc.

+## Work In Progress
+- Now that the purpose of implementing and practicing React fundamentals has been explored with base styling, implement more complex styling that meets WCAG guidelines.